 Category

-Types of Street Food in the Holy See
+Introduction: the culinary tradition of the Holy See

 The Holy See, also known as Vatican City, has a unique cuisine that reflects its religious and cultural history.
 While it may not be immediately obvious, there are certainly influences from Mediterranean cuisine in Holy See dishes.
 The use of olive oil, herbs, and seafood, for example, are all common elements found in both Mediterranean and Holy See cuisine.
 However, there are also distinct differences, such as the importance of symbolism and tradition in Holy See dishes.
 Overall, the cuisine of the Holy See is a fascinating blend of cultural and religious influences that reflects its unique place in the world.